Super- and sub-rotating equatorial jets: Newtonian cooling versus Rayleigh friction: Acceleration of the zonal mean zonal flow

 \subsection{Discussion}

-We have performed a similar analysis for decaying equatorially trapped Kelvin, Yanai, and inertia-gravity waves in our height-damped and thermal models.
-The zonal accelerations due to these waves are at least an order of magnitude smaller than those due to decaying Rossby waves of the same amplitude.
-Thus, as expected from our global quasi-geostrophic simulations, these other types of wave make no significant contribution to setting the direction of the equatorial jet.
+Our simulation parameters imply a dimensionless radiative relaxation rate $\kappa = 7.88 \times 10^{-3}$ roughly 23 times larger than our dimensionless frictional rate $\gamma = 3.42 \times 10^{-4}$.
+In \S \ref{subsec:mom_h} we established that the Reynolds stress $\langle u'v' \rangle$ in the mean zonal momentum equation is proportional to $\kappa - \gamma$ (for thickness relaxation) or $\kappa/2-\gamma$ (for temperature relaxation) for small relaxation and friction rates.
+For $\kappa \gg \gamma$, our theory thus suggests that $\langle u \rangle^* > 0$ on the equator, consistent with the super-rotating equatorial jet in simulations.
+Conversely, for the purely frictional case ($\kappa=0$) our theory gives $\langle u \rangle^* < 0$ on the equator, again consistent with the sub-rotating equatorial jet in simulations.
+These conclusions hold for both shallow water models, with either the thickness or the temperature being relaxed.
+The Reynolds stresses in the two models are very similar for small relaxation and friction rates, provided one rescales the radiative relaxation rate $\kappa$ in the thermal model by a factor of 2, as in figures \ref{fig:TReynoldsUone}(a) and \ref{fig:TReynoldsUtwo}(a).

-Our simulation parameters gave a dimensionless cooling rate $\kappa = 0.00788$ roughly 23 times larger than our dimensionless frictional rate $\gamma = 0.000342$.
-In \S \ref{subsec:mom_h} we established an antisymmetry in $\langle u \rangle_{t}$ between the cases of small cooling ($\kappa=\epsilon$ and $\gamma=0$) and small friction ($\kappa=0$ and $\gamma=\epsilon$) for the height-damped shallow water equations.
-For $\kappa \gg \gamma$, our theory gives $\langle u \rangle_{t} > 0$ in a region near the equator, consistent with the super-rotating equatorial jet in our simulation.
-Conversely, for the purely frictional case ($\kappa=0$) the zonal mean zonal acceleration is negative throughout the equatorial region (see figure \ref{fig:zonalacc}), consistent with the sub-rotating equatorial jet in our simulation.
+We have performed a similar analysis for decaying equatorially trapped Kelvin, Yanai, and inertia-gravity waves in our two shallow water models with radiative relaxation of the thickness or temperature.
+The effective zonal forces due to these waves are at least an order of magnitude smaller than those due to decaying Rossby waves of the same pseudoenergy.
+Thus, as expected from our global QG simulations, these other types of wave make no significant contribution to setting the direction of the equatorial jet.

-No corresponding symmetry between $\kappa$ and $\gamma$ exists in our thermal shallow water model, but the analogue of figure \ref{fig:zonalacc_t} for $\kappa = 0.00788$ and $\gamma = 0.000342$ shows that the positive magnitude of $\langle u \rangle_{t}$ due to dissipation by cooling is significantly larger than the negative magnitude of $\langle u \rangle_{t}$ due to dissipation by friction in the equatorial region.
-Our theory thus suggests $\langle u \rangle_{t} > 0$ in the equatorial region, again consistent with the formation of a super-rotating equatorial jet in our simulations.
-For $n=1$ and $n=3$ there is a very small region at the equator where decaying Rossby waves produce $\langle u \rangle_{t} < 0$, but there is a much larger positive contribution from $n=2$.
-Our theory thus still suggests a super-rotating equatorial jet, if we assume that waves with even and odd $n$ are excited with comparable amplitudes.
+Our thermal shallow water model conserves both mass and momentum in the absence of friction ($\gamma = 0$).
+This offers a simple demonstration that there is no inconsistency between our calculations of positive (eastward) zonal accelerations at the equator due to radiative dissipation of Rossby waves and the arguments of \S\ref{sect:trans} that Rossby waves should carry westward pseudomomentum.
+The evolution equation for $u$ may be rewritten in conservation form as